zth/rescript-bun/README.md

 Contributions are very welcome.
 We're aiming to cover close to 100% of the Bun API surface, which is quite huge task.
 But, it's definitively possible and the initial large effort pays dividends over time.

 If you do want to contribute, _please open an issue saying you're starting work on module X_.
 So we don't accidentally double work.

+## Versioning and releasing

+This project uses [Changesets](https://github.com/changesets/changesets) to manage versions and changelogs.
+Run `npm run changeset` to create a changeset describing your changes.
+When changes are merged to `main`, a GitHub Action opens a release PR and merging that will publish a new version.

+## Bindings style

+_This will be fleshed out in a short while_.